impostorsguides/impostorsguides.github.io/rbenv/1-y-content.md

 fi
 ```

-Here we check whether the `RBENV_VERSION` variable is empty (whether because no previous script has set it, or because the caller didn’t explicitly pass it in like we saw in the unit tests).
+Here we check whether the `RBENV_VERSION` variable is empty (whether because no previous script has set it, or because the caller didn't explicitly pass it in like we saw in the unit tests).
 If it is empty, we first check which filepath we should use for the current Ruby version.
 We store this filepath in the variable `RBENV_VERSION_FILE`, and then we pass that variable to `version-file-read` in order to return the version number itself, storing the result in the variable `RBENV_VERSION`.
 If nothing it output from this command, we store the boolean `true` in this variable.

 Next block of code: